Ten Principles That Shape Outcomes in Palm Beach County Real Estate

 How to Use It

-Target homes with clear, permittable upside, especially resilience work aligned to current flood maps.
-As a seller, pre-package permits, bids, and schedules.
-Eliminating uncertainty attracts decisive capital.
+As a buyer, target homes with clear, permittable upside, especially resilience upgrades that align with current flood maps and insurance incentives.
+As a seller, pre-package permits, bids, and contractor schedules.
+Removing uncertainty attracts decisive capital.

 Risk & Carry